adc-connect/adcc/docs/calculations.rst

 This section gives a practical guide for performing ADC calculations with adcc.
 It deliberately does not show all tricks and all tweaks, but instead provides a working man's subset of selected features.
-To checkout the full API with all details of the mentioned functions and classes, see the advanced topics or the :ref:`API reference <pyapi>`.
+To check out the full API with all details of the mentioned functions and classes, see the advanced topics or the :ref:`API reference <pyapi>`.

 Overview of supported features